Sexual Abuse in Schools

 Those aware of school sexual abuse occurrences should immediately report them to the police.
 Parents and other educators should work to ensure that the abused student sees a medical doctor and receives adequate support and counseling to help process the abuse.

 Reporting the sexual abuse of a child to the police can lead to criminal charges and sentencing for the abuser.
 However, criminal court proceedings do not compensate the victim for the damages.
-When a student is the victim of school sexual abuse, their legal guardian can file a civil lawsuit to gain compensation for the damages.
+In cases of school sexual abuse, a legal guardian may file a lawsuit on behalf of the child to seek compensation for the damages.

 State and federal laws exist to help regulate liability for school sexual abuse.
 Under Title IX of the Educational Amendments Act of 1972, parents can file a Title IX lawsuit.
 Title IX holds a school responsible for negligence.
 A school can be found negligent for hiring an abuser and failing to take adequate action once it discovered the abuse.